aczar09/Trivia-Game-Android/doc/nonfunctional-spec.md

 the user's answers at a quick rate as well.
 We do not need long time lapses as efficient and smooth performance is needed.
 # Supportability
-The user will be able to continuously be fed new questions until they've reached the 5 question limit or got a question incorrect.
-We want to make sure that our app will be able to allow a player to finish one came and still be able to run the next, without the app crashing.
-This support is necessary for the app to run smoothly.
+We could potentially support different variations, in which our questions could be translated into different languages, allowing us to expand our market.
+As for now, we are primarily focused on making this work on Android apps only, so we do not expect to work on IOS or other operating systems.
 # Implementation
 Our game must run on Android devices.
 Also, our game must be written using Java.
 We also want our game to have multiple game shows to choose from, so we want to ensure that it has the capability of doing so.
-We also want a multiplayer feature, so that also adds onto the capabilities that we want to add.
+We want to do this so that our game does not quickly become repetitive and boring.
+We also hope to maintenance the game with new updated shows.
 # Interface
 We have to pull questions from an outside database/interface.
 At this point, we will likely create or find a large .csv file or .txt file of trivia questions which we will parse through to find questions and create our database.